 The Columbus Viaducts Project is the culmination of many years of discussion regarding these transportation issues, and over the years there have been numerous studies of potential solutions.

 The Federal Highway Administration has approved the Environmental Assessment for the Columbus Viaducts Project and has determined that the project will have no significant impacts on the human or natural environment.
 The final Environmental Assessment (EA) and Finding of No Significant Impact (FONSI) are now available:

-The draft EA is also available for reference:
+The 12th Avenue Viaduct Environmental Commitment is also available for reference: